josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 <CalloutPlusQuote>

-Products of all kinds are forced to ensure misuse is discouraged, at a minimum, if not difficult or impossible.
+Products of all kinds are required to ensure misuse is discouraged, at a minimum, if not difficult or impossible.
 I don't see why LLMs should be any different.

 </CalloutPlusQuote>

 We wouldn't even find it acceptable if ChatGPT, or any other LLM, failed to build some basic safety into the product.
 It shouldn't fail to give you help if you desperately need it, and it shouldn't put anyone in harm's way.
-(LLMs have done both of those things before, in fact, and faced sharp backlash that led directly to the products being improved.)
+(LLMs have done both of those things before, in fact, and faced sharp backlash that led directly to the products being improved.
+So we know it's possible.)

 Plus, there are _far less_ sophisticated technologies that are fully capable of warning us, or even stopping us, when we're writing inaccessible or improper code.
-Why should we just accept that LLM tools not only _fail_ to give us similar warnings—or at least to avoid code that would trigger them—but to _actively push us the wrong way_?
+Why should we just accept that LLM tools not only _fail_ to at least give us the same warnings, but _actively push us the wrong way_?

 ### Fighting gravity